 |uWave - underwater communication devices family

-The uWave family (μWave, pronounced: “mu-wave” or, if you like it more - “you-wave”) is specifically designed for applications that are extremely sensitive to weight and size and is presented currently by three devices:
+The uWave family (μWave, pronounced: “mu-wave” or, if you like it more - “you-wave”) is specifically designed for applications that are extremely sensitive to weight and size and is presented currently by four devices:

 More detailed comparison can be found in uWave modems comparison tables.

 All devices within the family are fully acoustically compatible and have a common, NMEA-like protocol interfacing.

 Acoustic Transfer Protocol uWave implements code division multiple access (CDMA) and supports 20 isolating code channels.
 Any device from the uWave family can be configured with any code channels for reception and transmission.